Prodigysov/pyutil/README.md

 - TimeUtils: for adding time constrain on an operation;

 - latex package: for writing macros and tables for latex documents;

-## Development Plans

-- Version `0.2`:

-  - Category the utils as "core" and "others", where core utils do not depend on each other (thus can be safely unit-tested).
-  - Add unit tests for at least all core utils.